chef-boneyard/chef-server-demo/README.md

 -------------

 In order to get started you need to have a copy of the latest omnibus generated `.deb` for chef-server.
-You can get this [here].
-Then, it's simply a matter of copying the `.deb` into a location that is shared with the vm and starting vagrant.
+You can get this [here][].
+Copy the `.deb` into a location that is shared with the VM and starting vagrant.

-1. Install [VirtualBox][] (exercise left to the reader) and then install required gems using bundler:
+1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (exercise left to
+   the reader).
+Next, install the required gems using bundler.
+Execute the following commands from inside the chef-server-demo directory.

        which bundle || gem install bundler
        bundle install --binsubs